 - Scratch is included in the Raspbian distro, an easy to use development tool aimed at children with a drag-and-drop GUI that makes building conditions and in-game situations extremely simple.
 Scratch is developed by MIT Media Lab and Lifelong Kindergarten Group.

-- Projects using the GalaxC, Lazarus and Groovy languages can all be compiled and tested on a Raspberry Pi.
+- Projects using the GalaxC, Lazarus and Groovy languages can all be compiled and tested on a Pi.

 6.3 Where to Find Tips on Coding

 Python is a widely used programming language, and you can find plenty of tips for use across the web.
 Check out, a MakeUseOf article on 5 best websites to learn Python.

 The tutorial is quite comprehensive, so you will need to put plenty of time aside for going through it.
 Reference guides are also provided explaining the various libraries and the functions in each, enabling you to get a grasp of what can be done with this language.